Great Retreat (Serbia): Second Serbian campaign

 In early 1915, the German Chief of the General Staff, Erich von Falkenhayn, persuaded the Austro-Hungarian Chief of Staff, Franz Conrad von Hötzendorf, to launch a renewed invasion of Serbia.
 This effort gained further momentum in September 1915 when Bulgaria formally aligned itself with the Central Powers, signing a treaty with Germany and mobilising its forces.
 The offensive began on 6 October 1915, as German and Austro-Hungarian forces, commanded by Field Marshal August von Mackensen, launched a large-scale attack on Serbia from the north and west.
 Their strategy aimed to pin down the bulk of the Serbian Army along the Sava and Danube Rivers, preventing them from responding effectively to further attacks.

 On 11 October, without a formal declaration of war, the Bulgarian Army began its advance, launching attacks on Serbian border positions.
 Three days later, on 14 October, Bulgaria officially declared war on Serbia.
-Its First Army under General Kliment Boyadzhiev, advanced on Niš in order to link with German Eleventh Army.
-The Bulgarian Second Army under General Georgi Todorov was to proceed into Macedonia, with the objective of severing the Salonika railway, which ran through the Vardar and Morava River valleys, cutting off Serbia’s reinforcements and artillery supplies.
+Its First Army under General bgn/pcgn, advanced on Niš in order to link with German Eleventh Army.
+The Bulgarian Second Army under General Georgi Todorov was to proceed into Macedonia, with the objective of severing the Salonika railway, which ran through the Vardar and Great Morava River valleys, cutting off Serbia’s reinforcements and artillery supplies.
 Bulgarian forces overwhelmed Serbia’s thinly spread border defences while Serbian troops were locked in heavy combat against German and Austro-Hungarian forces advancing from the north.
 At the same time, additional Austrian troops advanced from the west, further stretching Serbian defensive lines.

-By 6 November, the Bulgarian First Army had linked up with General Gallwitz’s Eleventh German Army near Niš.
-On 10 November, Bulgarian forces crossed the Morava River, 18 miles (29 km) south of Niš, and launched an attack on the Serbian Army.
+By 6 November, the Bulgarian First Army had linked up with General Max von Gallwitz’s Eleventh German Army near Niš.
+On 10 November, Bulgarian forces crossed the Southern Morava 29 km south of Niš, and launched an attack on the Serbian Army.
 Although significantly outnumbered, Serbian forces managed to hold Prokuplje for two days before being forced to retreat.
-With Austro-Hungarian, German, and Bulgarian forces advancing from the north and the Bulgarian Second Army pressing from the east, the Serbian Army, lacking any defensible positions, was forced to retreat southwest into the territory of Kosovo.
+With Austro-Hungarian, German, and Bulgarian forces advancing from the north and the Bulgarian Second Army pressing from the east, the Serbian Army, lacking any defensible positions, was forced to retreat south-west into the territory of Kosovo.